Project L.A. 2018 Graduates

 Project L.A. was developed collaboratively between two former inmates, Chapple Sims* and Joe Paul*, Vocational Services Administrator for Shields for Families.
 I joined Project L.A. in 2013 as a relatively new volunteer to San Quentin T.R.U.S.T.
 It was Chapple, our first chairman, and Project L.A.'s secretary, Earlonne Woods*, co-founder of the San Quentin podcast, Ear Hustle who took the reins and rustled up a few dozen men to attend the classes.
 Then, Mike Thompson* took over as chairman.
 Under his leadership, the program grew from a few students to a nine month program which graduates 30-40 men per session.

-Robb Rogers, our current chairman, has been with Project L.A. since its inception, and I have relied heavily on his knowledge and expertise.
+Robb Rogers*, (now released) was our chairman.
+He had been with Project L.A. since its inception, and I have relied heavily on his knowledge and expertise.
 Through this experience, I have enriched my understanding of the challenges awaiting released felons and my knowledge of the programs and opportunities available to them in Los Angeles County.

 Earlonne Woods*, former Fellow, Co-Founder of Ear Hustle